-Dr. Derrick Gay is an internationally recognized consultant to educational, artistic and philanthropic organizations around the world on issues of diversity, inclusion and global citizenship.
-Dr. Gay collaborates with education thought leaders to foster empathy, enrich inclusion and cultivate cultural competency.
+Dr. Derrick Gay is an internationally recognized consultant to organizations, both domestically and abroad, on issues of Diversity, Inclusion and Global Citizenship.
+Dr. Gay collaborates with thought leaders to foster empathy, enrich inclusion and cultivate cultural competency.

-Equally comfortable and effective working with students, faculty and staff, parents, administrators and boards, Dr. Gay has partnered with scores of schools in wide-ranging work such as facilitating parent meetings and workshops, conducting inclusivity assessments, guiding administrative teams through strategic community planning, presenting workshops to Lower School, Middle School and Upper School students, training boards on issues of community life, delivering keynotes to regional consortia and providing faculty and staff professional development.
+Within the school world, Dr. Gay is equally comfortable and effective working with students, faculty and staff, parents, administrators and boards.
+He has partnered with scores of schools in wide-ranging work including facilitating parent meetings and workshops; conducting Inclusivity Climate Assessments; guiding administrative teams and Boards through Strategic Planning; presenting student workshops to Lower School, Middle School and Upper School students; training Boards on issues of community life; delivering keynotes to regional consortia; and providing faculty and staff professional development.

 Recognizing the 21st-century reality of an interconnected global society, Dr. Gay intentionally deepens his own cultural competency through language study and extensive travel.
 He is fluent in English, Spanish, French, Italian and Portuguese, and has pursued studies in Latin, Korean and German.
 Dr. Gay has recorded the audio exercises for Breaking the Barrier in English, French and Spanish.
 He has lived and worked in Argentina, Belgium, Spain, France, Ireland, the United Kingdom, Portugal, Turkey, Australia, Brazil, Venezuela, Mexico, Canada, Puerto Rico, the Dominican Republic, Cuba, Ecuador, Germany, Denmark, the Netherlands, Switzerland, Austria, Italy, Jamaica, Guadalupe, Lebanon, Uganda, Thailand, Vietnam, Taiwan, Malaysia, Hong Kong and Indonesia.